supperthomas/esp-idf-ci-action/README.md

 # esp-idf-ci-action

-GitHub Action for ESP32 CI
+GitHub Action for ESP32 CI with Rust language support.

+The image in this action is based on ESP-IDF base image with Rust language layer.

 ## Usage